livingdocsIO/documentation/content/guides/integrations/desknet/index.md

   },

   // {{< added-in release-2022-07 >}}
-  // Optional.
-Only required if you intend to display the current publication status in a
+  // Only required if you intend to display the current publication status in a table dashboard cell
-  // table dashboard cell.
   ui: {
     config: {
       publicationStatus: {